 The Free TAFE for priority courses program is designed to reduce the financial barrier for students wanting to train in courses that lead to priority occupations – those in demand from employers in the Victorian economy.

-TAFEs such as Holmesglen Institute may start taking enrolments this year for Free TAFE for priority courses commencing 2019.
+TAFEs such as Holmesglen Institute may start taking enrolments this year for Free TAFE courses commencing 2019.